matteobjornsson/csci-566-spring2021_secure-comms-hackathon/README.md

 - Encrypt the full exchange (request and response) using a preshared, symmetric key
 - Exchange a shared key for symmetric encryption, using asymmetric primitives

-Following is a *one-sided* (both sides need the others' public key, to derive the shared key!) example of performing X25519-based, asymmetric key-exchange and then using PBKDF2 (with HMAC) key derivation to generate a base64 shared key for use with the Fernet symmetric algorithm.
+Following is an example of performing X25519-based, asymmetric key-exchange and then using PBKDF2 (with HMAC) key derivation to generate a base64 shared key for use with the Fernet symmetric algorithm.

 Key Exchange:
 https://cryptography.io/en/latest/hazmat/primitives/asymmetric/x25519.html#exchange-algorithm